yogeshagr/golang/gopl/gobook.md

 To document this intent and prevent misuse, the Go type system provides `unidirectional` channel types that expose only one or the other of the send and receive operations.
-The type `chan<-int`, a send-only channel of int, allows sends but not receives.
-Conversely, the type `<-chan int`, a receive-only copy channel of int, allows receives but not sends.
-(The position of the <- arrow relative to the chan keyword is a mnemonic).
+The type `chan<-int`, a `send-only` channel of int, allows sends but not receives.
+Conversely, the type `<-chan int`, a `receive-only` copy channel of int, allows receives but not sends.
+(The position of the <- arrow relative to the chan keyword is a mnemonic.)
 Violations of this discipline are detected at compile time.

 Since the close operation asserts that no more sends will occur on a channel, only the sending goroutine is in a position to call it, and for this reason it